Ibadetegashi/Event-Management-System/README.md

 1. DATABASE_URL="mysql://username:password@localhost:3306/database_name"
 Replace username, password, localhost, 3306, and database_name with your actual database credentials and configuration.
 2. Apply Migrations:
-npx prisma migrate dev
+`npx prisma migrate dev`
 This command will execute the migrations defined in the prisma/migrations folder.
 It sets up the database schema based on the changes specified in each migration file.
 3. Generate Prisma Client:
-npx prisma generate
+`npx prisma generate`
 This command generates the Prisma Client based on the schema.prisma file.

 # Usage
 To start the application, run:
-- npm start
+- `npm start`
-- Access the application at http://localhost:PORT, where PORT is specified in server.js.
+- Access the application at `http://localhost:PORT` , where PORT is specified in server.js.

 # API Documentation